Branding is perhaps the most over used word in business. I can totally understand why; there’s so much

 What Makes A Business Branded?

 A set of consistent actions that is capable of yielding consistent results that helps in communicating a set of consistent messages to a consistent target market.
-In other words, a business is branded when it has these 4 key elements;
+In other words, a business is branded when it has these 4 key elements of branding;

 1. Consistent Actions